Nonasymptotic bounds on the estimation error of MCMC algorithms

 \section{Introduction}

-Let $\pi$ be a probability distribution on a Polish space $\X$ and $f:\X\to\Rl$ be a Borel function.
+Let $\pi$ be a probability distribution on a Polish space $\mathcal {X}$ and $f\dvtx\mathcal{X}\to\mathbb{R}$ be a Borel function.
 The objective is to compute (estimate) the quantity

-Typically $\X$ is a high dimensional space, $f$ need not be bounded and the density of $\pi$ is known up to a normalizing constant.
+Typically $\mathcal{X}$ is a high dimensional space, $f$ need not be bounded and the density of $\pi$ is known up to a normalizing constant.
 Such problems arise in Bayesian inference and are often solved using Markov chain Monte Carlo (MCMC) methods.
-The idea is to simulate a Markov chain $(X_{n})$ with transition kernel $P$ such that $\pi P=\pi$, that is $\pi$ is stationary \wrt $P$.
+The idea is to simulate a Markov chain $(X_{n})$ with transition kernel $P$ such that $\pi P=\pi$, that is $\pi$ is stationary with respect to $P$.
 Then averages along the trajectory of the chain,

-are used to estimate $\th$.
-It is essential to have explicit and reliable bounds which provide information about how long the algorithms must be run to achieve a prescribed level of accuracy (c.f. \cite{rosenthal1995minorization, jones2001honest, jones2006fixed}).
-The aim of our paper is to derive non-asymptotic and explicit bounds on the mean square error,
+are used to estimate $\theta$.
+It is essential to have explicit and reliable bounds which provide information about how long the algorithms must be run to achieve a prescribed level of accuracy (cf. \cite{rosenthal1995minorization,jones2001honest,jones2006fixed}).
+The aim of our paper is to derive nonasymptotic and explicit bounds on the mean square error,

 To upper bound (\ref{eq:rmse}), we begin with a general inequality valid for all ergodic Markov chains that admit a one step small set condition.
-Our bound is sharp in the sense that the leading term is exactly $\asvar/n$, where $\asvar$ is the asymptotic variance in the central limit theorem.
+Our bound is sharp in the sense that the leading term is exactly $\sigma_{\mathrm{as}}^{2}(P,f)/n$, where $\sigma_{\mathrm{as}}^{2}(P,f)$ is the asymptotic variance in the central limit theorem.
 The proof relies on the regeneration technique, methods of renewal theory and statistical sequential analysis.

-To obtain explicit bounds we subsequently consider geometrically and polynomially ergodic Markov chains.
+To obtain explicit bounds, we subsequently consider geometrically and polynomially ergodic Markov chains.
 We assume appropriate drift conditions that give quantitative information about the transition kernel $P.$ The upper bounds on MSE are then stated in terms of the drift parameters.

 We note that most MCMC algorithms implemented in Bayesian inference are geometrically or polynomially ergodic (however establishing the quantitative drift conditions we utilize may be prohibitively difficult for complicated models).
 Uniform ergodicity is stronger then geometrical ergodicity considered here and is often discussed in literature.
-However few MCMC algorithms used in practice are uniformly ergodic.
-MSE and confidence estimation for uniformly ergodic chains are discussed in our accompanying paper \cite{latuszynski2011nonasymptotic}.
+However, few MCMC algorithms used in practice are uniformly ergodic.
+MSE and confidence estimation for uniformly ergodic chains are discussed in our accompanying paper~\cite{latuszynski2011nonasymptotic}.